Friday, February 3, 2023

 Clarifying fundamental rules and rules interpretation concepts.
 Questions that asked about general rules were ill received by those who wanted a specific problem you had run into during a game session,.
 Their position was one should never ask in general, claiming one cannot answer usefully in general.
 That's of course nonsense.
 It would be more useful to have general guidance, than only having answers for specific little situations.
 I'd often start out with several downvotes.
 At least, if the question somehow survived and was not permanently shut down by closure, it often got solidly positive votes.

 Statistics questions to help with optimization, evaluating how strong something is for game balance.
-These met with violent opposition, claiming statistics are not useful, you only can speak about a specific situation or play group and never generalize.
-Individual experiences, even in-depth statistical analysis or surveys would not be not good enough for answers, and hence the questions were closed as opinion-based.
-General questions about social issues around the game table on the other hand were deemed OK to ask and answer with "good-subjective", personal experience.
+These met with heavy opposition, users claiming such statistics are not useful, you only can speak about a specific situation or play group and never generalize.
+Individual experience from years of play, in-depth statistical analysis or surveys would not be not good enough for answers, and hence the questions were closed as opinion-based.

 Based on our campaign.
 These fit the "I have a concrete problem from play" pattern.

 Dealing with Shitty Rules.
 These are questions where the rule is bad, so how to go about it?
-As that question would be opinion based, you can only ask for how the rules work, and hope someone answers based on experience, you cannot ask for that directly.
+As that question would be opinion based, you cannot ask for that directly, you can only ask for how the rules work, and hope someone answers based on experience, explains the rule is shitty and what you could do.

 Answers